troppes/kubelab/manifest/README.md

 ## nfs-provisioner

 The files here are modified to fit the puprose of the project.
 The original files can be found https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner
+They just need to be applied to the cluster and can be tested with the files in the example folder.